Pragatheej28/bootstrap_pragathee/README.md

-# Styling Web Pages using Bootstrap
+# A. Styling Web Pages using Bootstrap
 This tutorial guides you through the building blocks of designing webpages using **Bootstrap 5**, leveraging the provided code snippets as sequential, modular blocks to create a responsive layout using modern components and utility classes.

 **Objective:**